j-glow/ZAI-project/README.md

     PORT=5000
     ```

-4.  **Seed the database:** This command will create the necessary tables and populate them with sample data (users, series, and measurements).
+4.  **Initialize the database:** Before starting the server for the first time, you need to initialize the database schema.
+The backend does this automatically when it starts.
+Simply start and then stop the server once:
     ```bash
-    npm run seed
+    npm start
+    # Wait for 'Database synchronized' message, then press Ctrl+C
     ```

+5.  **Seed the database:** Populate the database with sample data by executing the `seed.sql` script.
+You will need your PostgreSQL user password.
+    ```bash
+    # Replace [user] and [database] with your actual credentials
+    psql -U [user] -d [database] -f seed.sql
+    ```
+    For example, if using the Docker setup:
+    ```bash
+    psql -U postgres -d zai_project -f seed.sql
+    ```
     **Sample Login:** `username: admin`, `password: admin`

-5.  **Start the backend server:**
+6.  **Start the backend server:**
     ```bash
     npm start
     ```